 Is Marriage for You?

 At first glance, you might find that the overall process of pursuing, proposing, and marrying seems a daunting task.
 Hopefully, this Stardew Valley Marriage Guide can help you keep track of who likes what, take some of the mystery out of marriage, and make you more excited to pursue the Special Someone who has caught your eye.
-Best of luck in your courting journey!
+We hope we covered all of your questions in our Stardew Valley Marriage Guide, best of luck in your courting journey!